 The learning content is provided in a lesson format that allows you to progress at your own pace.
-The lesson includes non-graded checks for understanding.
+The lesson includes non-graded checks for understanding, interactive and self-reflective activities.
 This module also includes a non-graded pre-test and a graded post-test.
 You’ll need to complete the non-graded pre-test in order to access the lesson.

 To receive a certificate you’ll need to score 70% or more on the post-test.
 You can re-take the post-test as many times as needed, within your enrollment period.

 This is an online course and participants must have basic computer skills and have regular access to a computer with MS Office 2010 or later and a modern, safe browser.
 We recommend Chrome, however any updated browser will work.
 Templates used in this course may require MS Excel, MS Word and .pdf reader.
 This course is provided in English and requires reading and writing at a grade 8 level.